ozsoyibrahim/challenge/README.md

-#This s a 5 question chllenge.
+# This s a 5 question challenge.

-## ın this study, HTML, CSS and Javscript codes were used.
+## In this study, HTML, CSS and Javscript codes were used.

 ### Here is the <a href="https://ozsoyibrahim.github.io/challenge/">LINK</a> to visit the website.